 Among cars, weight is the enemy of performance and fun; and yet, despite weighing roughly 100 pounds more than the svelte Mazda Miata on which it’s based, the Fiat 124 Spider remains utterly fulfilling to drive.
 Light steering efforts give the Fiat Spider a relaxed feel well-suited for enchanting jaunts over the hills and past the sea.
 Quicken the pace and Fiat’s roadster reveals itself as a playful dance partner.
 Integral to the Spider’s distinctive character is a 1.4-liter turbocharged engine that produces more power than the Mazda Miata’s naturally aspirated engine.
 Extra power is great but the turbo’s lag-and-surge power delivery makes us pine for the precise throttle of the Miata.
 With the Spider’s top down, airflow around the cabin is well-controlled, ever so slightly tousling the driver’s hair.
 Raise the top and interior noise is hushed enough for comfortable conversations and commutes.

 View the Fiat 124 Spider as a fancied-up Mazda Miata and you might expect a premium price but that’s not the case.
-A manual-equipped Spider Classica glides in at $25,990 including destination; just $290 higher than a base Miata.
-Meanwhile, the $2,500-pricier Lusso trim offers leather seating at a much lower price than the Miata Grand Touring, while the performance-focused Spider Abarth slightly undercuts the similar Miata Club trim.
-If seating for more than two sounds like a good idea, both the Mini Cooper Convertible and Volkswagen Beetle Convertible can be had for less than $27,000.
+A manual-equipped Spider Classica glides in with a Manufacturer’s Suggested Retail Price (MSRP) of $25,990 including destination; just $290 higher than a base Miata.
+Meanwhile, the $28,590 Lusso trim offers leather seating at a much lower price than the Miata Grand Touring, while the performance-focused Spider Abarth slightly undercuts the similar Miata Club trim.
+If seating for more than two sounds like a good idea, both the Mini Cooper Convertible and Volkswagen Beetle Convertible can be had for just under $27,000 and $28,000, respectively.
 Before you buy, be sure to check the KBB Fair Purchase Price to see what others are paying for the Fiat 124 Spider in your area.
 It’s also worth noting that resale values for the Fiat brand have historically skewed lower than average, which could affect the 124 Spider’s long-term cost to own.

 Under the Hood